sperfu/findGSE_X/README.md

 ```bash
 devtools::install_github("sperfu/findGSEP")
 ```

+### Note: This package was developed using R version 4.2.0.
+To ensure the stability of the package, it is highly recommended that users install R version 4.2.0.

 ### Data

 You can check our demo dataset at our [webserver](http://146.56.237.198:3838/findGSEP/) or [drive](https://drive.google.com/drive/folders/1fBuPRxi_J-oMpj6G2KokEUeB_8S8ahH6?usp=share_link) for complete data.
 We have provide precalculated histo file whose ploidy number ranging from tetraploid to octoploid.